CaTeNdrE/gas-gmail-add-parent-of-nested-label/README.md

 A.  Create a Google Apps Script (GAS) Project
 B.  Paste the Code.js file contents into your GAS Project's Code.gs file.
-C.  Add the dependency Advanced Gmail API Service to your GAS Project.
+C.  Add the dependency 'Advanced Gmail API Service' to your GAS Project.
 D.  Authorize project to access your Gmail.
 E.  Create Trigger